 The total cable length of max.
 200 m (all devices incl. the internal ECL 485 communication bus) should not be exceeded.
+Cable lengths of more than 200 m may cause noise sensibility (EMC).

 In a system with MASTER / SLAVE controllers, only one MASTER controller with address 15 is allowed.